yinwang0/yscheme/README.md

 sometimes, worse.
 But eventually I passed all his tests and got an A+.

-A notable thing of this compiler is its use of _high-order evaluation contexts_, which resulted sometimes in much simpler and shorter code, which is not necessarily ease to understand by people who haven't written CPS transformers.
+A notable thing of this compiler is its use of _high-order evaluation contexts_, which resulted sometimes in much simpler and shorter code.
+The same technique is used in <a href="https://github.com/yinwang0/lightsabers/blob/master/cps.ss">CPS transformers</a>.

 ### Copyright